teejl/the_TeeJ/README.md

 I graduated from the University of Texas at Austin in Pure Mathematics.
 I like to think of myself as a mathematician just as all the old geezers did.
 However my contribution as a mathematician isn't like the typical professor type of mathematician.
 Those mathematicians directly contribute by writing papers, while I am simply a soldier on the front lines.
 I swing away at problems in my path via calculator, computer, or good ole paper.
 I am just an average person trying to solve every puzzle that catches my interest.
 I guess some can say "average" is very subjective.
 Nonetheless, I love solving puzzles in anyway I can.
 When you break everything down that is who I am, a problem solver.
 A TeeJ.

+## Do you like riddles?
+I love riddles.
+Yes, the are awesome.
+Guess Who?
+Catch Phrase?
+Hive?
+Count me in.
+I find it funny that I like riddles, yet I never really challenge myself enough.
+An iPhone is like a life cheat sheet.
+Anytime I need to know something I just google it.
+(I love how google is actually a verb now by the way.)
+It makes every riddle super easy.
+Do you see where I am going with this?

+**Riddle of the month: no youtube.**

+Yes, I cannot use youtube this month.
+Let the riddles begin.

 ## What do you see?

 Sometimes I think people lose focus of the bigger picture.
 Okay that might not be fair to measure other people up to my standards of what I beleive the greater good of people should be doing.
 Nor do I think I am perfect, but hear me out.